kbooten/nightingale/readme.md

 ## Other features

 *Nightingale* assumes that seeing the same lines from Keats pop up too frequently could breed resentment.
-It tracks in `localStorage` when a particular quotation from Keats was last inserted as a pop-up into a page the user visited, and the quotation will only appear after a certain amount of time has elapsed (by default, 3 days).
+It tracks in `localStorage` when a particular quotation from Keats was last inserted as a pop-up into a page I have visited, and the quotation will only reappear after a certain amount of time has elapsed (by default, 3 days).